Please feel free to comment on my review.

 Many assume it to be suicide.
 But Pal is unconvinced.
 She knows her friend wouldn’t drink alcohol on duty and she doesn’t believe her friend would commit suicide.
 Nathan knows something’s amiss.

 Eventually Nathan sends Pal to Australia on Earth to uncover the mystery.
-With the belief her friend’s been framed, Pal goes to Earth as Colin Devis accompanies her.
+With the belief her friend’s been framed, Pal goes to Earth and Colin Devis accompanies her.
 This should be interesting. 😀

 From watching the TV series and listening to the audios so far, it was nice to hear how Colin and Pal interact with each other as friends and work colleagues.
 They go together with the cover as a couple.

-Pal makes it clear to Colin that there’s no hanky-panky between them whilst they’re in the seedy hotel room where they’re staying.
+Pal makes it clear to Colin that there’s to be no hanky-panky between them whilst they’re in the seedy hotel room that they’re staying at.
 Colin and Pal do tease each other whilst investigating in the story.

 It’s this episode where we get to meet Pal’s former fiancé, Timothy Hofmeier as Phil Bovey.
 Phil had been mentioned before in ‘One of Our Cops Is Missing’, which was the first of the ‘Mother Earth’ series.

-Apparently Pal broke up with Phil a long while back according to ‘The Thousand Ton Bomb’.
-It’s interesting how the two reunite with each other in this episode and how they get to catch up in this.
+Apparently, Pal broke up with Phil a long while back according to ‘The Thousand Ton Bomb’.
+It’s interesting how the two reunite with each other in the episode and how they get to catch up after a while.

 Meanwhile, on Moonbase, Nathan Spring has an official visit from a powerful dignitary – William Gaminara as Godfrey Miller.
 Priya Basu helps Nathan out when they welcome their guest to the base.

-Paul Bailey is out of action for most of the episode.
+Paul Bailey is out of commission for most of the episode.
 He’s still recovering in hospital from the accident he had in ‘The Killing Jar’.
-I was glad to hear he was okay as I hope he’ll be back on his feet next time.
+I was glad to hear he was okay and hoped he’d be back on his feet next time.